ethanBaird/ethanBaird/README.md

 ### Hello!
 I'm Ethan (he/him) 👋

-🤓  I’m a career changer on the cusp of graduating from CodeClan and looking for my first position as a software developer!
+🤓  I’m a CodeClan graduate looking for my first position as a software developer!

-🎭  I have a background in the performing arts, retail and customer service.
+🎭  I have a background in the performing arts, optical retail and customer service.

 🧑‍🏫  Why change career?
 Well, I love to learn!
 And in tech every day really is a school day.